rutendofortunate/rutendofortunate/README.md

 - Scenarios covering budgeting, investing, and debt management
 - Cross-platform compatibility

-## Conclusion

-This portfolio represents my journey in blending technology with finance, aiming to create tools and applications that not only solve complex problems but also educate and empower users.
-I am passionate about financial technology and continuously seek to improve and expand my skills in this exciting field.

-Thank you for exploring my finance-focused portfolio projects.
-Please feel free to contact me for more information, collaboration, or discussions about these projects.

 # <h1 align="center"> Certifications (Road Map) </h1>

 A roadmap of certifications I aim to achieve , organized by technology and subject area.